tdiprima/threejs-playground/Code/scalebar/zoomable-image-scalebar.md

 ## Create Zoomable Image Scalebar

-Sure&mdash;I'd love to help you create a scale bar for an image in an app where you can zoom in and out!
+Sure &mdash; I'd love to help you create a scale bar for an image in an app where you can zoom in and out!
 A scale bar is a line or bar that helps show the size of an object or distance between objects in an image.
 As you zoom in and out, the scale bar should adjust to represent the accurate size or distance based on the level of zoom.

-Here's a simplified step-by-step guide to creating a scale bar:

 ### 1. Cheat:
 Let's assume you are using JavaScript and a library like p5.js for simplicity.